 Level of Innovation and Value to Stakeholders

-- Bridge the gaps between community members and products, services, and information
+- Proposal bridges the gaps between community members and products, services, and information

-- Forward-thinking solutions that leverages upcoming and future technology trends including existing and developing content, e-referral, exchange and access standards
+- Forward-thinking solution that leverages upcoming and future technology trends including existing and developing content, e-referral, exchange and access standards

 - Inclusion of co-leadership roles from state and/or community leaders and health care organizations